What’s a tech CMO really buying when working with an agency?

 “I’ve tried to get this project done a hundred times.”
 This is a phrase we’ve heard a hundred times.

-Finding a partner externally is a great way to overcome internal inertia.
+Finding an external partner is a great way to overcome internal inertia.

 One great open source principle that’s true for community projects and well as company projects: The initiatives that get the most energy are the ones with the most momentum.
 People vote with their feet.